MetOffice/mule/mule/docs/source/user_guide_basics.rst

 Field Objects
 -------------
-Moving onto the fields which are stored in the file; a UM field comprises of a lookup-header entry which provides metadata for the field as well as a description of where to find the data and how to extract it.
+Moving on to the fields which are stored in the file; a UM field consists of a lookup-header entry which provides metadata for the field as well as a description of where to find the data and how to extract it.
 This is all encapsulated in a series of :class:`mule.Field` objects - one for each field,